lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The {{RFC7967}} defines a No-Response.
 Different behaviors exist while using this option to limit the responses made by a server to a request.
-If both ends know the value, then the SCHC Rule will describe a TV to this value, with a MO sets to "equal", and CDA set to "not-sent."
+If both ends know the value, then the SCHC Rule will describe a TV to this value, with a MO sets to "equal," and CDA set to "not-sent."

-Otherwise, if the value is changing over time, the SCHC Rule will describe a TV to "not-sent", with a MO set to "ignore", and CDA set to "value-sent".
+Otherwise, if the value is changing over time, the SCHC Rule will set the MO to "ignore", and CDA to "value-sent".
 The Rule may also use a "match-mapping" to compress this option.

 ## OSCORE
 {: #Sec-OSCORE}